Geometric Constraints in Deep Learning Frameworks: A Survey: Cross-View Constraints

-The Geometric consistency can be extended to the 3D coordinates of the camera using the concept of back-projection \cite{chen2021fixing, chen2019self}.
+Geometric consistency can be extended to the 3D coordinates of the camera using the concept of back-projection \cite{chen2021fixing, chen2019self, Vats2024GCMVSNet}.
+FBR has also been found helpful in images with low-texture regions, occlusion and repetitive patterns \cite{Vats2024GCMVSNet, chen2019self}.
 Chen et al. \cite{chen2019self} apply this modified geometric consistency in 3D space for a video depth estimation problem, called \textit{3D geometric consistency}.
 For a given source image pixel $P_{src}$ and corresponding reference image pixel $P_{ref}$, their 3D coordinates are obtained by back projection.
 The inconsistency between the estimates of the same 3D point is then estimated and used as a penalty.
-The loss value represents the 3D discrepancy of predictions from two views. \cite{chen2021fixing} use a similar formulation to overcome the deficiencies of photometric loss in a self-supervised monocular depth estimation framework.
+The loss value represents the 3D discrepancy of predictions from two views.
+Chen et al. \cite{chen2021fixing} use a similar formulation to overcome the deficiencies of photometric loss in a self-supervised monocular depth estimation framework.